psychogenic/kicad-skip/README.md

 Further documentation to come.
 For now, use the above, load a schematic in a console, and explore what's available using TAB-/code-completion.

+### Notes

 The main thing to note is that the leaves of the tree usually have a ".value" that should be used to access the actual contents and, especially, for setting values.

+Also, some elements have a position, and these can be moved or translated a certain amount

+  *  element.move(x, y, [rotation])

+  *  element.translation(deltax, deltay)

+Finally, lots of these things are really deep--constructing from scratch is not the best idea.
+Use

+  * element.clone()

+and edit the returned copy.
+Cloned elements will be at the level of their source--e.g. a cloned property will be in the symbol it was cloned from.

 Have fun.

 2024-04-04
 Pat Deegan